lgreski/cleaningdata/README.md

 Once these five steps are complete for both the test and training data, the two resulting data sets can be combined with the R rbind\(\) function that adds the rows from each table into a single output data frame.

+Since some students reported problems with R running out of memory while processing the row bind between the test and training data, we eliminated all of the unwanted columns from the measurement data sets prior to executing the rbind\(\) function.
+Executing the processing steps in this order also improves the runtime speed of the script.

 Finally, we must merge the activity names into the combined test and training data in fulfillment of requirement \#3.

 <h2 id="finding">Commentary: Deciding which Variables are the Means and Standard Deviations</h2>